podikoglou/type-c/README.md

 ### Is there a standard library?
 Sort of.
 There are some types and functions which are accessible without needing to manually import them.
-In the future, we may create an npm package, similar to [`@bun/types`](https://github.com/oven-sh/bun/tree/main/packages/bun-types) which will include all the type and function definitions such as `Pointer` and `ptr()`.
+It would be nice to have an npm package, similar to [`@bun/types`](https://github.com/oven-sh/bun/tree/main/packages/bun-types) which would include all the type and function definitions such as `Pointer` and `ptr()`, but it doesn't exist and likely won't be made as this is just a hobby project and is not supposed to be used anyway.